 Because you are stuck.

-However, contrary to what massage proponents are trained to believe, massage will NOT fix “tight” muscles in all cases. (*note: I practiced as a bodyworker for years and was a graduate of the Rolf Institute.)
+However, contrary to popular belief, massage will NOT fix tight muscles in all cases.
+(Note: I practiced as a bodyworker for years and was a graduate of the Rolf Institute.)

 If you’ve ever had the frustrating experience of muscles that just won’t stop feeling tight despite hundreds of massages and specialized bodywork treatments, keep reading.

-Many people have inner thigh muscles that are locked into a short position.
+Let’s look at a clear example: Many people have inner thigh muscles that are locked into a short position.
 Whether you’re a man or woman, it’s generally frowned upon to sit or stand with legs splayed wide open.
 From personal experience, I can say that men don’t like exposing their nuts to random attacks.
 And it’s rare to see anyone of any sex meandering down the street doing the splits; it’s not an efficient way of getting from point A to point B.